Dissipative relativistic fluid flow: A simple Lorentz invariant causal model capturing entropy shocks in its zero viscosity limit: Statement of Results

-\begin{Thm} Let $p'(\rho)>0$.
+\begin{Thm} Let $p'(\rho_0)>0$.
 Then, for any $\vec{\xi} \in \R^3$ there exists some $\lambda \in \mathbb{C}$ such that the corresponding Fourier-Laplace mode \eqref{FL-modes} solves \eqref{linearized_RAV}, and if $\vec{\xi} \neq 0$, then $\lambda \neq 0$.
-Moreover, any Fourier-Laplace mode solution \eqref{FL-modes} of \eqref{linearized_RAV} with $\lambda \neq 0$ decays in the sense that ${\rm Re}(\lambda) <0$.\footnote{Note that decay of FL-modes for linearizations at constant fluid $4$-velocities $u^\mu_0$ with non-zero spatial components cannot be inferred from Theorem \ref{Thm_decay}, since FL-modes are not Lorentz invariant.
+Moreover, any Fourier-Laplace mode solution \eqref{FL-modes} of \eqref{linearized_RAV} with $\vec{\xi} \neq 0$ decays in the sense that ${\rm Re}(\lambda) <0$.\footnote{Note that decay of FL-modes for linearizations at constant fluid $4$-velocities $u^\mu_0$ with non-zero spatial components cannot be inferred from Theorem \ref{Thm_decay}, since FL-modes are not Lorentz invariant.
 For general $u^\mu_0$, as for general modes, our method seems inconclusive since the order of polynomials involved becomes significantly larger, but gives indications that decay of FL-modes should still hold.} \end{Thm}

-In our second theorem we establish that shock profiles of the RAV Euler equations in one spatial dimension exist and select the correct Lax admissible shock waves.
-Remarkably, the proof is simpler than can be expected from the theory of hyperbolic conservation laws ahead of time, because the relativistic speed of light bound reduces the system of ODE's describing travelling wave solutions of the RAV Euler equations to a scalar ODE.
-To be precise, substituting the traveling wave ansatz $\rho(t,x) = \rho(\zeta)$ and $u^\mu(t,x)= u^\mu(\zeta)$, for $\zeta = \frac{x-st}{\epsilon}$, $u^2=0=u^3$, $s\in \R$, into the RAV Euler equations \eqref{rel_art_visc}, and expressing the normalization condition $u^\sigma u_\sigma=-1$ (imposing the speed of light bound) in the form $u^0 = \sqrt{1+u^2}$ for $u\equiv u^1$, we solve for the density as a function of $u$ explicitly, and write the RAV Euler equations \eqref{rel_art_visc} equivalently as
+In our second theorem we establish that shock profiles of the dissipative relativistic Euler equations in one spatial dimension exist and select the correct Lax admissible shock waves.
+To be precise, substituting the traveling wave ansatz $\rho(t,x) = \rho(\zeta)$ and $u^\mu(t,x)= u^\mu(\zeta)$, for $\zeta = \frac{x-st}{\visc}$, $u^2=0=u^3$, $s\in \R$, into the dissipative relativistic Euler equations \eqref{rel_art_visc}, and expressing the normalization condition $u^\sigma u_\sigma=-1$ (imposing the speed of light bound) in the form $u^0 = \sqrt{1+u^2}$ for $u\equiv u^1$, we first solve in Section \ref{Sec_profiles} for the density as a function of $u$ explicitly, and write the dissipative relativistic Euler equations \eqref{rel_art_visc} equivalently as

 where $v(u) \equiv \frac{u}{\sqrt{1+u^2}}$ is the classical fluid velocity, $\zeta_\nu \equiv (-s,1)$ and $\dot{u} \equiv \frac{du}{d\zeta}$.
-Equation \eqref{density-function} gives the density as an explicit function of $u$, and thereby reduces \eqref{rel_art_visc} to the scalar ODE \eqref{ODE}, which leads to a significant simplification in the analysis of shock profiles of the RAV Euler equations.
+Equation \eqref{density-function} gives the density as an explicit function of $u$, and thereby reduces \eqref{rel_art_visc} to the scalar ODE \eqref{ODE}, which leads to a significant simplification in the analysis of shock profiles of the dissipative relativistic Euler equations.